med-ali-rm/aquitari-agent-project/README.md

   - Open your n8n instance.
   - Import the two workflow JSON files provided in the `workflows/` folder.

 - Set LLM credentials
   - Configure the API key or credentials for your chosen LLM.

+-Set Redis credentials

 - Publish workflows
   - Make sure they are active.